 Get a Domain Name From NameCheap

 There are many domain name registrars and re-sellers including the popular Go-Daddy.
-Hairy Robot uses NameCheap because they have proven reliable, have no hidden costs, an easy to use website, and good support (although some reviews say otherwise, we’ve never had a problem).
+Hairy Robot uses NameCheap because they have proven reliable, have no hidden costs, an easy to use website, and good support.

 NameCheap also offer cheap hosting which may be ideal for starting out with a WordPress website, or just getting to learn what website hosting and creating is about.
 However, we would recommend a dedicated hosting provider (SiteGround is our preferred host) if your main business is online.

 We recommend SiteGround because it is one of the main hosting providers for WordPress and they have web servers in the UK.
 Also their support is exceptionally good with fast response and a very knowledgeable support team who are able to assist non-techies too!